diegoparrilla/slate/source/index.html.md

 ## domainname score

-The domainname score contains the information of testing different subdomains of the main root domain: NS records, MX records and domain blacklists.
+The domainname score contains the information of testing different subdomains of the main root domain: NS records, MX records and domain blocklists.

 Parameter     | Description
 ------------- | -----------
 score | Number describing the result of the algorithm.
 Negative means 'suspicious' or 'bad' domain.
-Neutral or positive means it's a 'clean' domain. blacklist_ns | Array containing the blacklists where the NS domains were found. blacklist_mx | Array containing the blacklists where the MX domains were found. blacklist | Array containing the blacklists where the domain was found. mx | Array with the hosts found in the MX records. ns | Array with the hosts found in the NS records.
+Neutral or positive means it's a 'clean' domain. blacklist_ns | Array containing the blocklists where the NS domains were found. blacklist_mx | Array containing the blocklists where the MX domains were found. blacklist | Array containing the blocklists where the domain was found. mx | Array with the hosts found in the MX records. ns | Array with the hosts found in the NS records.

 ## ip score

-The ip score contains the information of looking up the IP in the blacklists.
+The ip score contains the information of looking up the IP in the blocklists.

 Parameter     | Description
 ------------- | -----------
 score | Number describing the result of the algorithm.
 Negative means 'suspicious' or 'bad' IP.
-Neutral or positive means it's a 'clean' IP. blacklist | Array containing the blacklists where the IP was found. is_quarantined | If the IP has been added by the user to the quarantine lists. address | IPv4 or IPv6 resolved.
+Neutral or positive means it's a 'clean' IP. blacklist | Array containing the blocklists where the IP was found. is_quarantined | If the IP has been added by the user to the quarantine lists. address | IPv4 or IPv6 resolved.